Marc Eugene Meyer: Career

-Personal life
+Personal life and death

 In 1867, he married Harriet Newmark, daughter of rabbi Joseph Newmark (Harriet's sister Caroline had married Solomon Lazard) and sister of Myer J. Newmark; they had five daughters and three sons.
 His son, Eugene Isaac Meyer, married Agnes Ernst.
 His daughter, Rosalie, married Sigmund Stern, the nephew of Levi Strauss and son of David Stern; and his daughter, Elise, married Sigmund's brother Abraham Stern.
-(Elise was later widowed and remarried Brazilian ambassador Luiz Martins de Souza Dantas in 1933 who saved more than 400 people helping to escape Nazi persecution).
+(Elise was later widowed and remarried Brazilian ambassador Luis Martins de Souza Dantas in 1933 who saved more than 400 people helping to escape Nazi persecution).
 His daughter, Florence Meyer Blumenthal, married George Blumenthal.
 His son, Edgar Joseph Meyer (married to Leila Saks, the daughter of Andrew Saks), perished in the sinking of the RMS Titanic.
 His daughter Aline Meyer, married Charles Joseph Liebmann, the son of brewer Henry Liebmann and grandson of Samuel Liebmann.
 His granddaughters were Katharine Graham and Florence Meyer (daughters of his son Eugene Isaac).
 His great-grandson was Walter A. Haas Jr. (grandson of his daughter Rosalie), who served as president of Levi Strauss & Co.

+Meyer died on January 17, 1925, at his home at 135 Central Park West, Manhattan.